 The Preface and Front Matter

 Whereas, there are so many questionable statements in the Preface and Front Matter that it would be two lengthy to discuss them all here.

-Whereas, if the Preface is analyzed sentence-by-sentence and word-for-word, then misrepresentations, irrational "philosophy," forced reasoning, problematic publishing goals, poor judgment, unfulfilled promises, promising the impossible to the reader, and so forth, and so on -- all will be found.
-Together it amounts to false advertising, and is a fraud upon the book buyer.
+Whereas, if the Preface is analyzed sentence-by-sentence and word-by-word, then misrepresentations, irrational publishing "philosophy," problematic publishing goals, forced reasoning, poor judgment, unfulfilled promises, promising the impossible to the reader, and so forth, and so on -- all will be found.
+Together it amounts to false advertising and a fraud upon the book buyer.

 Whereas, there was never a need "faithfully to preserve this single source," because today a bit-map scans of the authentic Source Document is readily available to readers in PDF format.

 Whereas, a limited modernization is defined to be modernization of spelling, typography, page design, and book design only.
-No changes are to be made in grammar, interpretation, or in content of the Source Document, except for correction of all known errors in the Source Document.
+No changes are to be made in grammar, interpretation, or in the Source Document content, except to correct all known errors.

 Whereas, the Preface makes claims based upon faulty logic, particularly under "Authenticity."
-This amounts to a misrepresentation of the "restoration," and to false advertising.
+This amounts to a misrepresentation of the "restoration" and false advertising.

 Whereas, furthermore, calling the "restoration" authentic when text has been omitted is absurd.
 See below for a listing of text omitted from the Source Document.